Community Trauma and the Impact on Young Children

 • Build family unity and values

 • Be intentional about family time; play board games, draw and build

 How do we make our babies feel safe even when we do not?
-When a parent is anxious, your child often senses it.
+When a parent or caregiver is anxious, your child often senses it.
 Children need to know when bad things are happening, we are keeping them safe.
 Yes, our world is changing; childhood is changing but child development is not!
 Children need us to provide an oasis of safety even in times of turmoil and community trauma.
 Because we know what happens early in life lasts a lifetime.

 Post by Steve Zwolak